7 tips to keep cool in summer while pregnant

 Consider investing in a fan—maybe having one on your desk at work (but probably you have aircon there) and one in your bedroom.
 You can have little ones that don’t cost much.
 Also, little handheld fans be really handy, fits in your handbag and can be used anywhere when needed.

-• For the Londoners who need to commute
+• For Londoners who need to commute

-Wear your “baby on board” badge when on public transport and ask for a sit if not offer.
+Wear your “baby on board” badge when on public transport and ask for a sit if not offered.
 Always take with you a bottle of water and a handheld fan to keep you a bit cool.

 • Listen to your body